libasoles/graph-view-text-size/README.md

 ## Why I did this anyway?

-I use lenses to read and I have a hard time reading the graph view.
+I use glasses to read and I have a hard time reading the graph view.
 And I saw a couple of feature requests in the forum:
 [obsidian forum feature request (1)](https://forum.obsidian.md/t/request-adjust-graph-font-size-css-solution/6461) [obsidian forum feature request (2)](https://forum.obsidian.md/t/obsidian-graph-view-as-community-plugin/18042/3)